nerthul11/GodhomeRandomizer/ReadMe.md

 The mysterious blue room that contains a giant lifeblood cocoon can also be randomized.
 If you obtain the item, lifeseeds will spawn on Godhome's resting rooms.
 The room itself will now grant a random item instead of that bonification.

+### Godhome Shop

+Since this mod allows to add a significant number of duplicate items (44 if duping the Statue Marks), a counter-measure to prevent regular shops from being too overcrowded is the introduction of a new shop.
+This shop will check for Statue Marks obtained and use them as currency.
+It works similar to Grubs or essence, meaning it checks if you achieved a given threshold of Statue Marks, without actually consuming them.
+Since it will only look for randomized statue marks, the shop will obviously be disabled if no Statue Mark items exist.

-All this can add up to a whopping total of __213__ new items and locations to the Randomization pool!
+All this can add up to a whopping total of __214__ new locations and items to the Randomization pool!

 ## Settings:
 - Enabled --> Boolean to define if the connection should be active or not.